dfki-ric-underactuated-lab/skidy/README.md

     body_ref_config.append(xyz_rpy_to_matrix([0, 0, L1, 0, pi/2, 0]))
     ```

-    Note that you have to import the function using `from KinematicsGenerator import xyz_rpy_to_matrix`.
+    Note that you have to import the function using `from kinematics_generator import xyz_rpy_to_matrix`.

 6. Use roll pitch yaw (rpy) euler angles to define rotation: